Readek/RoA-Stream-Tool/README.md

 - [Easy and fast setup](https://gfycat.com/rectangulartintedabyssiniangroundhornbill) using a browser source.
 Drag and drop!
 - [Handy interface](https://gfycat.com/thirstyripeeyra) to quickly change everything you need, like player names, characters, scores, round, casters...
 - Customizable [Player Presets](https://gfycat.com/melodicwearybuzzard) to setup your match in no time!
-- Every single skin the game has to offer is supported (more than 300 different skins!), including HD renders.
-Some **Workshop** characters are also supported!
+- Every single skin the game has to offer is supported (more than 300 different skins!), including HD renders. **Workshop** characters are also supported!
 - Now with [2v2 support](https://gfycat.com/brokenbravehumpbackwhale)!
 - [Dynamic, optional intro](https://gfycat.com/revolvingsmarteuropeanpolecat) to be played when changing to the game scene.
 - A "[VS Screen](https://gfycat.com/peacefulelatedblowfish)" to be displayed when waiting for the next game.
 - Easy to customize!
 Add your own skins, workshop characters, custom overlays or even dive into the code if you're brave enough!
-- This is **not** a [Stream Control](http://farpnut.net/StreamControl) clone.
-It doesn't have anything to do with it, everything is custom made.

 ---